What does the application process involve?

 What’s the min/max hours I need to provide?

-WYFRS require on-call firefighters to commit to between 50 hours (minimum) and 120 hours (maximum) per week in order to fulfil the duties of the on-call stations.
+The usual weekly minimum commitment is 50 hours but get in touch if you think you can offer less.
 Of these contracted hours, a minimum of 30% of an individual’s availability must be within the stated ‘Premium Hours’.

 Premium Hours are classed as: